abdullah-aa/ManicureBomber/README.md

 ### Camera Control

-- **Desktop**: Use mouse drag for intuitive camera control with enhanced vertical sensitivity
+- **Desktop**: Use mouse drag for intuitive camera control with 3x vertical sensitivity
-- **Mobile**: Use two-finger swipes for camera, single-finger for bomber control
+- **Mobile Dual-Mode**: Toggle between camera mode (📹) and bomber control (✈️)
+  - **Camera Mode**: Touch and drag for smooth camera panning
+  - **Bomber Mode**: Touch and hold for continuous movement like keyboard controls
-- **Quick Reset**: Click the eye icon (👁) under the health bar to instantly reset camera view
+- **Quick Reset**: Click the eye icon (👁) to instantly reset camera view
-- **Zoom Control**: Use scroll wheel (desktop) or pinch gestures (mobile) for optimal viewing angles
+- **Zoom Control**: Use scroll wheel (desktop) for optimal viewing angles
+- **Smart Detection**: User agent detection automatically optimizes controls for mobile/desktop

 ### Advanced Tactics

 - Time your countermeasures strategically - flares last 5 seconds with 8-second cooldown
 - Monitor your health and manage damage carefully
-- Customize controls via the settings button (⚙) for personalized gameplay experience
+- **Desktop**: Customize controls via the settings button (⚙) for personalized gameplay
+- **Mobile**: Master the dual-touch system - camera mode for reconnaissance, bomber mode for combat
 - Use different camera angles to assess threats and plan tactical approaches
+- **Radar Grid**: Use the enhanced radar with concentric circles for distance estimation
+- **Touch Precision**: Utilize the 20px dead zone for precise mobile control inputs

 ## 🔧 Development Notes